etlaM21/ThreeJSTutorialVercel/tutorialReact.md

 - ReactDOM renders the DOM made up of the different components
   - ALL components must be within ONE single node (`root` node)
   -  `ReactDOM.render(element, document.getElementById('root'));` would render an element in root.
-Witihin the element can be multiple components
+Within the element can be multiple components
 - React elements are immutable
   - BUT: React can re-render elements.
 This way states can change and display something else in their lifecycle